sunaku/tork/README.md

   were identified by `Test::Loop.test_name_parser`) inside the test file that have changed since the last run of the test file.

-  These test names should be passed down to your chosen testing library, instructing it to skip all other tests except those passed down to it.
+  The default implementation of this function instructs Test::Unit and RSpec to only run certain test blocks inside the test file.
 This accelerates your test-driven development cycle and improves productivity!

-  The default implementation of this function supports Test::Unit and RSpec.
-  If you wish to add additional functionality atop the default implementation, simply store, redefine, and recall it:
+  If you wish to add extend the default implementation, store and recall it:

       default_implementation = Test::Loop.before_each_test

       Test::Loop.before_each_test = lambda do |test_file, log_file, test_names|
         default_implementation.call test_file, log_file, test_names
         # do something additional ...
+      end

+  Or if you want to completely replace the default implementation:

+      Test::Loop.before_each_test = lambda do |test_file, log_file, test_names|
+        # your replacement here ...
       end

 * `Test::Loop.after_each_test` is a lambda function that is executed inside